 Bresson’s simple approach to his material reduces the drama to a series of arrivals and departures, doors and barriers, messages, letters refused and legal summons.
 Everything is observed at a slight distance imposed by the narrow lens; it’s as if we were observing the actions of microbes in a laboratory.
 The acting is muted and undemonstrative; Bresson didn’t believe in a cinema that showcases personalities.
 Ellipsis is used to skip major events and important action often happens just off-screen: a showdown during a robbery, a prison escape heard only through a cell door.
 We’re invited to judge what we see but to keep our emotions at a slight remove.
 The savagery of a concluding bloodbath is only hinted at by several short cuts of murderous details and shivering victims.

 What L’Argent really shows is that immorality flows between humans like ripples on a pond.
 Unable to recover his loss, the first thing a victim of cheating wants to do is pass the loss to someone else.
 The employee thinks that because his boss cheats, he should be able to.
-Yvon reasons that if his reputation is damaged, he has the right to live up to his new label as a thief.
+Yvon reasons that if his reputation is damaged he has the right to live up to his new label as a thief.
 Where the dominoes break down is the idea that a wronged, hurt man locked in prison will as a philosophical reaction turn into a conscienceless mass murderer.
 This reviewer doesn’t believe that crime works that way.
-If the events that befall Yvon (and he has nobody to blame but himself for some of them) push him over the edge into insanity, he may have been teetering on the brink anyway.
+Yvon has nobody to blame but himself for some of the injuries he suffers.
+If he goes insane he may have been teetering on the brink anyway.
 Is Bresson is saying that we’re all just a tragic injustice or two away from anarchic lawlessness?
-I guess a case might be made for that, but this isn’t it.
+A case could be made for that idea, but this isn’t it.

 The Criterion Collection’s Blu-ray of L’argent is the expected picture-perfect encoding of Robert Bresson’s consistently rigorous film, the last in his remarkably consistent career.
 The image is excellent in every respect.
 The all-important soundtrack is sharp and clear.
-New Yorker films put out a rather good DVD in 2005, this is much better.
+New Yorker films put out a rather good DVD in 2005 but this is better.